partidodigitalpt/documentation/Remote e-voting overview.md

 certificates from a CA (the government or other public institutions) and the integrity of these is tied to the good behavior of the officials who issue and manage the certificates.
-Recently, decentralized PKI schemes which rely instead on a *Web of Trust* and *blockchain* were proposed to mitigate this design flaw.<sup>[15](https://arxiv.org/abs/2012.15351v1)</sup>
+Recently, decentralized PKI schemes which rely instead on a *Network of Trust* and *blockchain* were proposed to mitigate this design flaw.<sup>[15](https://arxiv.org/abs/2012.15351v1)</sup>

 Zero-Knowledge Proofs (ZKP) are a way to prove to a party that you are